csbl-br/awesome-compbio-chatgpt/README.md

 Any material is welcome, as long as it is:
 * Free to read without accounts
-* High quality (subjective, but we know when we see it)
+* High quality (subjective, but we know it when we see it)
 * Relevant to bioinformaticians